 The Structure of a Test Match

-Before each match begins there will be a coin toss to determine who bats and who bowls first.
+Before each match begins there will be a coin toss to determine which team bats and which bowls first, with both the umpires and the match referee present.
 The home captain will traditionally toss the coin and the home skipper will call heads or tails.

 Each day of a test match is split into three sessions – morning, afternoon and evening.
 Each of those sessions is scheduled to last approximately two hours.